 On December 22, 2021, Governor Kathy Hochul Signed the Storm Hardening & Climate Resilience Bill (S4824A) into law.
+Part A of this law concerns Climate Vulnerability Studies and part B concerns compensation for customers experiencing widespread and prolonged outages.

-Part A of this law requires each electric utility to develop a Climate Vulnerability Study that evaluates its infrastructure, design specifications, and procedures to understand the corporation's vulnerability to climate driven risks and file with the Commission by September 22, 2023.
-The law also requires utilities to file a subsequent Climate Resilience Plan within 60 days from submission of the Climate Vulnerability Study.
-The Climate Resilience Plan must include 1) storm hardening and resilience measures planned for the next ten to twenty years; 2) details of how the utility will incorporate climate change into its planning, design, operations; and emergency response, 3) details of incorporating climate change into existing processes and practices, managing climate risks and building resilience; and 4) proposed adjustments to planning and design of infrastructure in response to the increasing impacts from climate change.
+Part A requires that each utility complete a Climate Vulnerability Study evaluating its infrastructure, design specifications, and procedures to understand the utility's vulnerability to climate driven risks and file with the PSC by September 22, 2023.
+The law also requires utilities to file a subsequent Climate Resilience Plan within 60 days from submission of the Climate Vulnerability Study that must include 1) storm hardening and resilience measures planned for the next ten to twenty years; 2) details of how the corporation will incorporate climate change into its planning, design, operations; and emergency response, 3) details of incorporating climate change into existing processes and practices, managing climate risks and building resilience; and 4) proposed adjustments to planning and design of infrastructure in response to the increasing impacts from climate change.
+On June 16, 2022, the PSC Issued its Order Initiating Proceeding Concerning Electric Utility Climate Vulnerability Studies and Plans.
+The proceeding was initiated to develop and consider studies, proposals, plans, rules, and procedures for implementing the provisions of the Storm Hardening & Climate Resilience Law.

 Part B of the Storm Hardening & Climate Resilience Law requires utilities to provide compensation to customers experiencing widespread and prolonged outages lasting more than 72 hours.
-This includes a requirement for utilities to provide a \$25/day bill credit to qualifying residential customers with additional reimbursement for spoiled food, up to a maximum of \$540 with proof of loss.
-The law also requires utilities to reimburse residential customers for spoiled medication up to the value of the lost medication.
+Utilities will provide a \$25/day bill credit to qualifying residential customers with additional reimbursement for spoiled food; up to a maximum of \$540 with proof of loss and reimbursement of spoiled medication up to the value of the lost medication.
 Finally, the law requires utilities to reimburse small businesses up to \$540 for spoiled food with proof of loss.
-The law also stipulates that none of the costs incurred by the utility related to these requirements can be recovered from ratepayers.
+The law stipulates that none of the costs incurred by the utility related to these requirements can be recoverable from ratepayers.
 The provisions in Part B took effect on April 21, 2022 and apply to widespread outages on both electric and natural gas service.